enabling-cloud/oci-learning/terraform/CreatingVcnUsingTerraform.md

 nadeem@NADEEM-LAP MINGW64 ~/.oci

 ```

-Alter refer [this]() if you just want to generate teh API SSL Key Pair.
+Alternatively refer [this](GeneratingAPISigningKey.md) if you just want to generate teh API SSL Key Pair.

 ## Terraform Instructions

 Create a file vcn.tf, and add the following content